SAP/ui5-uiveri5/docs/config/reporters.md

 - No other reporters are currently enabled for the visual profile.
 - The screenshot reporter is enabled for the integration profile.

-## Console reporter
+## Console Reporter
 The console reporter is activated by including the name `./reporter/consoleReporter` in the `reporters` config file option.
 It is enabled by default for all testing profiles and has no further configuration.
 It adds execution summary in the process console logs.
 The console reporter respects the selected verbosity level.

 Logs are added on spec end, on suite end and on complete execution end.
-When a spec ends, the failed expectations status and details are printed and in in `verbose` mode the failure stack trace is included as well.
-When a suite ends, a statistic of the execution is printed with respect to specs and expectations, e.g. successful and failed spec count, execution times, expectation failure counts by type, etc. When the entire test run completes, an overviall success and failure statistic is printed along with the statistic for each suite.
+When a spec ends, the failed expectations status and details are printed and in `verbose` mode including the failure stack trace.
+When a suite ends, a statistic of the execution is printed with respect to specs and expectations, for example, successful and failed spec count, execution times, and expectation failure counts by type.
+When the entire test run completes, an overall success and failure statistic is printed along with the statistic for each suite.

-## JUnit reporter
+## JUnit Reporter
 The JUnit reporter is activated by including the name `./reporter/junitReporter` in the `reporters` config file option.

-It creates an XML file in the [JUnit format](http://llg.cubic.org/docs/junit/) which contains testsuite details and info about disabled or failed expectations.
-This type of report is commonly integrated in various tools, e.g. you can publish it in Jenkins using the [JUnit plugin](https://wiki.jenkins.io/display/JENKINS/JUnit+Plugin).
+It creates an XML file in the [JUnit format](http://llg.cubic.org/docs/junit/) which contains testsuite details and information about disabled or failed expectations.
+This type of report is commonly integrated in various tools, for example you can publish it in Jenkins using the [JUnit plugin](https://wiki.jenkins.io/display/JENKINS/JUnit+Plugin).

 In order to make published results more readable, we've introduced two parameters - `prefix` and `postfix` for the suite name, which are empty strings by default.
 One use case for them is when you have multiple executions of the same suite with different test data or on different browsers.
 You can differentiate the executions by having separate config files and setting the prefix and/or postfix.
 The default location of the report file is `target/report/junitReport.xml`.
 It can be changed by the `reportName` parameter.

 Example configuration:
 ```javascript
 reporters: [{
   name: './reporter/junitReporter',